 Contributed by Mark, who writes at Wyld Family Travel

 Places to see in Victoria – Hepburn Springs

-The best things to do in Hepburn Springs is to eat yourself silly, spoil yourself at a spa treatment and enjoy a walk around the wonderful historical gardens.
-The twin towns boast wonderful food, wine and coffee as well as having one of Australia’s best cideries at Daylesford Cider.
+The best things to do in Hepburn Springs are to eat yourself silly, spoil yourself at a spa treatment and enjoy a walk around the wonderful historical gardens.
+The twin towns boast wonderful food, wine and coffee as well as one of Australia’s best cideries at Daylesford Cider.

 Contributed by Jean who blogs at Travelling Honeybird

 The Macedon Ranges area is a short trip from Melbourne, perfect for weekend getaways or even a lazy Sunday drive.
 Consisting of the townships of Gisborne, Riddells Creek, Woodend, Macedon, Malmsbury, Lancefield, Romsey, Mount Macedon and Kyneton, this area has a rich history and breathtaking natural wonders, whilst also being a foodie haven for those looking to treat themselves.